revalew/LATROP-Uni-PwAG/README.md

 > [!NOTE]
 >
-> This section has been tested using GNU/Linux, but will work almost identically on Windows using CMake app.
+> This section has been tested on GNU/Linux, but will work almost identically on Windows using the CMake application.
 >
-> On Windows you have to manually download and link the required libraries in the Visual Studio project (configuration not included)
+> On Windows, you will need to manually download and link the required libraries into the Visual Studio project (configuration not included).
+>
+> You can also follow the steps from the [workflow file](./.github/workflows/create_release.yml) (job called `build-and-release-windows`, which uses the `vcpkg` package manager and `CMAKE_TOOLCHAIN_FILE` to link the downloaded packages with the provided `CMakeLists.txt` file).

 </br>